Evercoder/culori/docs/api.md

 ### Specifying constraints

 Random colors are, by definition, all over the color space and not all of them will look particularly nice.
-Some color spaces, such as HSL or HSV, are also biased towards colors close to black and/or white, because of the way these color spaces stretch the RGB cube into cyllinders.
+Some color spaces, such as HSL or HSV, are also biased towards colors close to black and/or white, because of the way these color spaces stretch the RGB cube into cylinders.

 For more control on how the colors are generated, you can specify constraints for each individual channel in the color space.
 Constraints can be either a _constant number_ or an _interval_ from where to pick the channel value: